-You can create a Virtual Machine (VM) of any development environment imaginable, and all of it can run on your desktop.
-This allows a developer, such as myself, to easily create a testing or development environment for a single project without having to worry about messing something up.
-In addition, a VM can be easily backed up or cloned without much hassle, allowing a developer to replicate or restore a testing environment in the event of a catastrophe.
-These benefits resemble those of a good restaurant schedule software, which gives users the ability to save or “clone” a schedule, test the cost of a schedule against and edit schedules without fear of a “catastrophe”, such as losing an entire schedule.
+You can create a Virtual Machine (VM) of any development environment imaginable, and it can run on your desktop.
+A developer, such as myself, can then easily create a testing environment for a single project without worry.
+In addition, a VM can be backed up without much hassle, allowing for a restore if something goes wrong.

 The powerful functionality and flexibility offered by a virtual environment is incredibly useful for any developer.
 It allows a developer to experiment setting up a Linux file server, develop integration software, and test a time clock software all from one computer.
 My favorite part of the entire virtual environment concept is the ability to share environments with my fellow developers.
 Does your restaurant schedule software satisfy your needs and make your life easier?

 Authored by Zach Holley